pablo-icm/emm/content/publication/joli-seasonal-2017/index.md

 ---
-title: Seasonal patterns in Arctic prasinophytes and inferred ecology of textitBathycoccus unveiled in an Arctic winter metagenome
+title: 'Seasonal patterns in Arctic prasinophytes and inferred ecology of *Bathycoccus* unveiled in an Arctic winter metagenome'
 authors:
 - Nathalie Joli
 - Adam Monier